uw-it-ist/pbxd/README.md

 2. cmdType: ossi or vt220
 3. cmd: the command to run on the pbx

 The `<command>` element may have multiple child `<field>` elements.
-If the field has a text node then that text will be use for change commands.
+If the field has a text node then that text will be used for change commands.

 `<field>` elements have 1 attribute:
 1. fid: the OSSI field id